deroest6/BMI-Calculator/README.md

 # BMI-Calculator

-BMI's are a bit outdated to calculate a healthy weight.
+** Beginner Javascript Calculater**

-None the less it will certainly give you a baseline.
+BMI's are a bit outdated to calculate a healthy weight, but none the less it will certainly give you a baseline.
 Without further ado I give to you...

 https://deroest6.github.io/BMI-Calculator/